 Making Tax Digital for VAT

-From April 2019 VAT registered businesses and organisations with taxable turnover above the VAT threshold of £85,000 will be required to:
+From April 2022, all VAT registered businesses and organisations will be required to:

 - Maintain their accounting records digitally in a software product or spreadsheet.
 Maintaining paper records will cease to meet the legal requirements in tax legislation.